Pharmacies now offering COVID-19 vaccines: Here's what you need to know

 Ahold Delhaize companies also are offering the vaccine.
 That includes Stop & Shop, which runs 250 pharmacies in Massachusetts, Connecticut, Rhode Island, New York and New Jersey.
 Hannaford is now scheduling appointments in two of the five states in which it operates, New York and Massachusetts, and its Giant Food brand is offering scheduling links to customers in Washington, D.C., Delaware, Maryland and Virginia.
 Go to https://giantfood.com/pages/covid-info for details.

-Southeastern Grocers will be giving 8,100 free Moderna COVID-19 vaccine starting February 11 to eligible customers in some Winn-Dixie, Fresco y Más and Harveys Supermarket locations throughout Florida.
+Southeastern Grocers began giving 8,100 free Moderna COVID-19 vaccine doses starting February 11 to eligible customers in some Winn-Dixie, Fresco y Más and Harveys Supermarket locations throughout Florida.

 Acme Fresh Market, Big Y and Wegmans

 Some of Topco Associates' multiple brands are also getting federal shipments of vaccines.
-Acme Fresh Market is offering vaccination appointments at its pharmacies in Ohio, although as of Thursday afternoon they were fully booked.
+Acme Fresh Market is offering vaccination appointments at its pharmacies in Ohio, although at last check were fully booked.
 Check for updates here.

 Big Y is offering the vaccine at pharmacies in Massachusetts and Connecticut.
 Wegmans is offering shots at some pharmacies in and Massachusetts, New York and Pennsylvania.